Helsinki-NLP/mammoth/docs/exporting_to_huggingface.md

   [--token YOUR_HF_TOKEN]
 ```

-This script uploads the entire directory, so it works regardless of whether you are pushing a single-task model, a multi-task model, or a single artifact.
+This script uploads the entire directory, so it works for single-task, multi-task, and single-artifact models alike.

 ## Inference

-Users can use `mammoth/hf_integration/to_hf/inference.py` to run inference with a converted Mammoth model from Hugging Face Model Hub.
+Use `mammoth/hf_integration/to_hf/inference.py` to run inference with a converted Mammoth model from Hugging Face Model Hub.

 No Mammoth installation is required.
 Set up a fresh environment with the minimum dependencies: